 Marvel's take on the Egyptian god of the same name.
 Seth is a powerful Egyptian God of the Dead who often tries to destroy the universe so he can rule over everything in the realm of the dead.
-He frequently comes into conflict with Thor and Odin due to Asgard inevitable opposing him or destroying the World Tree would be a major step in is goals.
+He frequently comes into conflict with Thor and Odin due to Asgard inevitably opposing him, for destroying the World Tree would be a major step in his goals.

 Scaled Up: Turns into a giant snake one time to battle a giant Odin.